mailcow/mailcow-dockerized-docs/docs/u_e-mailpiler-integration.md

 ## The solution

-Paths might depend on your particular setup.
+Note: File paths might vary depending on your setup.

 ### Requirements

-- A working Mailcow instance
+- A working mailcow instance
 - A working mailpiler instance
 - An mailcow API key (read-only works just fine): `Configuration & Details - Access - Read-Only Access`.
 Don't forget to allow API access from your mailpiler IP.

+!!! warning
-**Important note**: As mailpiler authenticates against mailcow, our IMAP server, failed logins of users or bots might trigger a block for your mailpiler instance.
+    As mailpiler authenticates against mailcow, our IMAP server, failed logins of users or bots might trigger a block for your mailpiler instance.
 Therefore you might want to consider whitelisting the IP address of the mailpiler instance within mailcow: `Configuration & Details - Configuration - Fail2ban parameters - Whitelisted networks/hosts`.

 ### Setup